Lakelezz/hey_listen/README.md

 # Hey!
 Listen!

-Hey_listen is an event-dispatcher for Structs, Enums and other types.
+Hey_listen is an event-dispatcher for Closures, Structs, Enums and other types.
-It currently supports closures, traits and enabling prioritised dispatching.
+On another note, `hey_listen` supports prioritised/ordered dispatching and aims to add parallel dispatching as well!

+Everyone is welcome to contribute, check out the [`CONTRIBUTING.md`](CONTRIBUTING.md) for further guidance.

 # Example